 Katie also is one of the writers here at Mighty Moms.
 She tends to write articles focused on crafts, organization, or home design (because she’s great at all those things!).
 You can see all of her articles here.

 Katie has known me for at least 15 years, since I was pregnant with Lauren when we first met in our Caregroup at church.
 I’m so grateful that God brought us together!

 Molly Flinkman: Chief Copy Editor & Senior Writer

 Molly Flinkman jumped on board the Mighty Moms Writing Staff in April, 2017.
-Have you ever met someone, only to realize through subsequent conversations that you have probably crossed paths several times in your life, without realizing it?
+Have you ever met someone and through subsequent conversations uncover that you have probably crossed paths several times in your life, without realizing it?
 Yep.
 That describes me and Molly.

 She hails from Iowa (which immediately endears her to me), spent time at Trinity Divinity School, and shares my unapologetic coffee addiction.
 Click here to read all the helpful articles she’s written here at Mighty Moms.
 (Including some brilliant ones on dealing with toddler tantrums!)

 Christy Hall is another one of the amazing ladies who work on this website that I’ve never actually met in real life.
 That’s a real shame because I know she and I would get to snort-laughing in no time.

 Christy uses her amazing design talents to work with Lauren and Christi Bennett on the graphics, eBooks, and printables on the website.
 Opening up her designs is like opening a present.
 You have no idea what’s going to be inside, but you know you’re going to love it!
 If you are interested in purchasing any of her unique designs for your home, click here to see her store.